 A Symphony of Whales is a fascinating cross-curricular study of the music of whales – both the music they make and how they use music/sound to find their way.
 Students could listen to the music of whales and create a movement to imitate it.
 Additionally, they could use non-pitched percussion to try and build their whale sounds (try singing bowls, ratchets, etc…).
 And of course, you could discuss why the word “symphony” is used in the title – all of the whales singing formed a musical group that generated a beautiful sound together (and “symphony” is probably also a nod to the classical music that led the whales out of danger).

 You could also do a combination study with the science teacher and learn about whales and their habitats, and how beluga whales differ from other whales.
 A Symphony of Whales is a fascinating story that kids will love to learn more about.

 Join us for another Facebook Live discussion on November 20, 2018 at 4:00 pm CST about these two books and how you could use them in your classroom.
 We want to hear your ideas!
 If you are not able to make the live discussion, check our Facebook page for the recording.

 Thanks again for being a part of our West Music community!

-Andrea Pelloquin is the Education Consultant for Print Materials at West Music.
+Andrea Pelloquin is the Education Consultant specializing in print materials, recorders, Nuvo instruments, and puppets at West Music.
 She is a former public school music teacher and has spent the last 15 years in the world of music publishing and retail.
-She has also maintained a small private flute and piano studio for over 20 years.
-Ask her about anything related to print resources, musicals, children’s literature, Nuvo instruments, and puppets, among other things.
+She has also maintained a private flute and piano studio for over 20 years.
 She welcomes suggestions and recommendations from our community of teachers.